-Coursera is one of the popular and largest online educational platform on the planet.
+Coursera is one of the popular and largest online educational platform.
 It has partnered with various Universities, educational institutions and other organizations to offer online courses, specializations and degrees in numerous subjects, including engineering, humanities, medicine, biology, social sciences, mathematics, business, computer science, digital marketing, data science, and a lot more.
 As of October 2017, Coursera is offering more than 2,000 online courses and more than 28 million users have signed up with Coursera for its programs.
-If you’re one of Coursera user, I have got a good news.
+If you're one of Coursera user, here is a good news for you!
 Now you can Download Coursera videos using a simple script from Command line in Linux.

 - Video names have numbers in them, but this does not correspond to the actual order.
 So, you may need to manually rename the videos one by one.
 It is time-consuming and bit difficult to find the videos in correct order.

 - Using names from the syllabus page provides more informative names.

 - Using wget in a for loop picks up extra videos which are not posted/linked, and these are sometimes duplicates.

 - You can not download multiple courses at once, quizzes/homeworks, and links to extra material like 3rd party sites, papers, etc.

 To address these problems, the developer of Coursera-dl has created it.
 It makes the downloading process quite easier and faster.
 To put this simply, Coursera-dl will obtain week and class names from the lectures page, and then download the related materials into appropriately named files and directories.

 Coursera-dl should work on any operating system that supports Python 2.x or 3.x.
 The officially recommended version is Python 3.4 or later.

 You can install Coursera-dl script using Pip.
 If you haven't installed PIP yet, refer the following link.

 Once PIP is installed, run the following command to install Coursera-dl script.